 Your references will support intellectual ability, academic achievement, motivation, ability to work independently.

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.

 More information about the transcript requirement is available in the Application Guide.

 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

 Research proposal and statement of purpose:

-Proposal of 2,000 words and statement of up to 500 words
+Proposal of a maximum of 2,000 words and statement of a maximum of 500 words